wcaleb/jekyll/lessons/data-mining-the-internet-archive.md

 Before You Begin
 ----------------

+To write scripts that interact with the Internet Archive, you will first need to [create an IA account][].
+Follow the steps to confirm your account and carefully note down your email address and password.

 We will be working with two Python modules that are not included in Python's standard library.